bend-n/plap/README.md

-# Plague plugin by Recessive
+# Plague plugin, originally by recessive

-## longer update times than Cube World
+## update times faster than you grief